-1. The siting criteria to be used when identifying Variable Message Signs (VMS) locations depends on the sign type selected during the feasibility and design stages.
+1. The siting criteria to be used when identifying VMS locations depends on the sign type selected during the feasibility and design stages.

-2. For Fixed Text Message Signs (FTMS) type signs the criteria to be applied are the same as for Advance Direction Signing (ADS) on motorway and trunk roads.
+2. For FTMS type signs the criteria to be applied are the same as for ADS on motorway and trunk roads.
 Such signs will normally replace the existing ADS and be installed on posts in the verge or on portal gantries as appropriate to the scheme design.

-3. When siting Enhanced Message Signs (EMS) type signs, it is important that the EMS is positioned so that the motorist can relate any message with the associated ADS downstream of the VMS.
+3. When siting Light Emitting Technology type signs, such as MS3 it is important that the sign is positioned so that the motorist can relate any message with the associated ADS downstream of the VMS.

-4. The advice given in Chapter A4.2 should be followed to determine appropriate locations for EMS type signs.
+4. The advice given in Chapter A4.2 should be followed to determine appropriate locations for Message Signs.

-A4.2 Siting Criteria for EMS Type Signs
+A4.2 Siting Criteria for Message Signs

-5. Figures A4.2 a, b, c and d cover the general decision process and siting arrangements for EMS.
-The information should be read in conjunction with the advice given in Chapter A2 of this guide, particularly in relation to the selection of VMS sign and legend types.
+5. Figure A4.2a and TD 46 cover the general decision process and siting arrangements for VMS.
+The information should be read in conjunction with the advice given in Chapter A2 of this TA guide, particularly in relation to the selection of VMS sign and legend types.

-6. By definition, EMS for Strategic Traffic Management Systems (STMS) purposes need to be on the approaches to road junctions that can be broadly categorised as either All-Purpose Road or Motorway/ Motorway.
-Whereas the standards for these with regard to the type of signing and signalling are quite different, the general arrangement of the direction signs is usually a one mile, followed by half mile (two-third mile and one-third mile respectively on dual two lane motorways) and a final ADS.
+6. By definition, MS3 for STMS purposes need to be on the approaches to road junctions that can be broadly categorised as either All-Purpose Road or Motorway/Motorway.
+Whereas the standards for these with regard to the type of signing and signalling are quite different, the general arrangement of the direction signs is usually a one mile, followed by half mile and a Final ADS on motorways, but the one mile ADS is often not provided on All-Purpose roads.

-7. In deciding locations for EMS it is necessary to consider and balance the following needs:
+7. In deciding locations for Message Signs it is necessary to consider and balance the following needs:

-all types of information and directional signing and any signals must be in a position where they can be seen and read by drivers
+• all types of information and directional signing and any signals must be in a position where they can be seen and read by drivers

 - sign clutter and information overload must be avoided.
-In this respect, the maximum number of units of information presented to the driver should not exceed seven - STMS signs should be positioned so the driver can associate the EMS message with the route information on directional signing - the siting needs of other VMS applications such as for tactical control purposes.
+In this respect, the maximum number of units of information presented to the driver should not exceed seven - STMS signs should be positioned so the driver can associate the MS3 message with the route information on directional signing - the siting needs of other VMS applications such as for tactical control purposes.